caiomolinaro/caiomolinaro/README.md

 :space_invader: Angular
 :star: Python
 :space_invader: Django
-:star: C#
-:space_invader: ASP.NET Core
 :star: Database (SQL & NOSQL)
 :space_invader: Cloud

-I'm interested in learning more and working in the web development area :boy:
+I'm interested in learning more and working in the development area :boy:
 I love Internet and i'm fascinated with every tech :sparkles:

 If you want to talk to me: :sunglasses: